NonicaTeam/AI-Connector-for-Revit/README.md

 # AI Connector for Revit

-The **AI Connector for Revit** connects AI Desktop Apps (like Claude or Cursor) with Revit.
+The **AI Connector for Revit** connects AI Desktop Apps (like Claude, Cursor or Copilot) with Revit.
 Rather than generating new Revit code, the AI uses a set of 36 predefined tools to inspect and select elements based on model feedback.

 ---